 Burlesque dancers, half naked aerial silk performers, contortionists, pole huggers, and dancers who generally like strutting around with a minimal amount of clothes on gather to make sure that your dining experience is one that you will not soon forget.

 Sax is the ideal spot for an invigorating date night, to celebrate a special occasion, or for a women’s or men’s night out.
 Expect to pay top dollar for the experience as in the “four dollar sign” price bracket.

 Don’t these places sound delicious, we know our mouths are watering just reading about them.
-If you are in Washington DC, why not stop at some, if not all of these recommendations on the Best places to Eat in Washington DC.
+If you are in Washington DC, why not stop at some, if not all of these recommendations, your stomach will thank you for it.

 If you are looking for places to visit while in Washington DC, then you shouldn’t miss Renwick Gallery in Washington DC.

 When is the best time to visit DC?
 What about the spring!
 Spring is the best time to see the Cherry Blossom in Washington DC, with the bright pinks dancing across the city.

 Do you have any recommendations on places to eat in Washington DC?
 We would love to hear from you, just by leaving a comment below.